Sample Complexity of Black Box Work Extraction: Main Results

+In this section, we outline the main findings of our work, which are summarized in Fig.~\ref{fg.schem}.
 Throughout this work, we consider $n$-qubit quantum systems associated with a Hilbert space $\mathcal{H}_N$ of dimension $N=2^n$, and the underlying system is described by a Hamiltonian $H$, which we have full knowledge of.
 Suppose $\mathcal{D}_N$ denotes the set of density operators on $\mathcal{H}_N$, then, in our setting, the $n$-qubit system of Hamiltonian $H$ is prepared in some unknown quantum state $\rho\in\mathcal{D}_N$.
-Next, we discuss the two possible approaches to work extraction from (i)~a single copy of $\rho$, and (ii)~multiple copies of $\rho$ (see Fig.~\ref{fg.schem}).